larrycai/err-jenkins/README.md

 ## Requirements

-This plugin depends on the Python Jenkins:
+This plugin is tested against Python 2.7+ and 3.3+.
+It only depends on the `python-jenkins` package:

 ```bash
 pip install python-jenkins